lewagonlisbon/programming4everybody/README.md

 Please star the repository, or just bookmark the page in your favourite browser.

+**IMPORTANT**: every tool you see during a live session is **extra**, **free to use**, and __**OPTIONAL**__.
+These applications are used by thousands of startups around the world (including Le Wagon), and we'll do the same just to show you how to work in a real developer environment.
+If you don’t have any prior experience, or you don’t even know how to use an online REPL, please just watch the video session, ask your questions at the end of the lesson, and don’t do anything else described here.
+As explained during the program presentation, this course is just an extension of the [Codecademy Ruby track](https://www.codecademy.com/learn/learn-ruby), and you are not required to do anything more than following the meetings!

 ## Usage

 Each file you see in this repository will be filled by a teacher during the corresponding session.